What is forgiven time?

 The request for additional forgiven time must exhibit the need for the additional forgiven time, including a strong rationale supporting why these days cannot be rescheduled before the end of the school year.
 The request must also demonstrate how the district initially prepared for cancelations for the current school year, as well as indicate how they might improve upon their planning process for subsequent school years.

-As always, the Department encourages districts to be proactive in planning calendars that meet and exceed the days and hours requirements so that there is ample time built in to assure that students receive the amount of instruction required by law.
+As always, the Department encourages districts to be proactive in planning calendars that meet and exceed the days and hours requirements so that there is ample time built in to ensure that students receive the amount of instruction required by law.
 Eligibility for the additional forgiven time will be based on the unusual and extenuating occurrences reported, and through a review of the district’s preparedness for cancellations.

 When to request additional forgiven time:

->Additional Forgiven Time will not be granted in advance.
+>Additional forgiven time will not be granted in advance.

 >Section 101 of the State School Aid Act does not provide the Department authority to grant additional forgiven time for instances where attendance fell below the requirement.
 Thus, Additional Forgiven Time will not be granted for days where attendance fell below the 75% attendance requirement.